Creating jobs and businesses

-Recently, Business View Magazine spoke with two members of EFI’s leadership team: CEO, Peter Antonacci, and Senior Vice President for International Trade and Development, Manny Mencia.
+Recently, Business View Magazine spoke with two members of Enterprise Florida’s leadership team: CEO, Peter Antonacci, and Senior Vice President for International Trade and Development, Manny Mencia.
 The following is an edited transcript of those conversations:

 BVM: Peter, what are Florida’s strengths as a state to do business in?
 If I wanted to open a new business or relocate to Florida, what would you tell me are some of the state’s benefits?